mrodrigues22/neatback/POSTURE_ANALYSIS_IMPLEMENTATION_GUIDE.md

 # Posture Analysis Implementation Guide

+> **Note**: This guide describes the original implementation plan.
+The actual implementation differs in that the Python service now captures frames directly from the webcam using OpenCV, rather than receiving frames from the .NET UI.
+See the actual code in [python-service/src/websocket_server.py](python-service/src/websocket_server.py) for the current implementation.

 ## Overview
 This guide explains how to implement a new posture analysis logic into NeatBack application.
 The extension uses MediaPipe Face Landmarker and OpenCV to detect slouching in real-time.